kf6ufo/kf6ufo-wx-helios/README.md

 pip install -r requirements.txt
 ```

+## Runtime directory

+Scripts create writable files under `runtime/` in the project root.
+For example,
+`ecowitt-listener.py` writes the latest APRS frame to `runtime/wxnow.txt` each
+time it logs data.

 ## License

 This project is licensed under the GNU General Public License version 2.
 See [LICENSE](LICENSE) for details.